neuromechanist/bids-specification/src/modality-specific-files/task-events.md

 The temporal annotations for time-varying stimuli can be stored in a separate file, `stimulus.tsv`, which would hold the annotations for timepoints of the time-varying stimulus similar to an `events.tsv` file. `stimulus.tsv` MUST follow the same format and cotain the same REQUIRED and OPTIONAL columns of the `events.tsv` file, and MAY be accompanied by a JSON file describing the columns in detail.

-An exmaplry `stimuli.tsv` file is shown below:
+An exemplary `stimuli.tsv` file is shown below:

 | stim_file                            | type        | NSD_id | COCO_id | first_COCO_description                         | HED                                                                                                                                                                                            |
 | ------------------------------------ | ----------- | ------ | ------- | ---------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |